-Should I Wait Until I'm Out of Debt to Repair My Credit?
+Should You Wait Until You're Out of Debt to Repair Credit?

 - Auto Insurance — In many states, your personal credit rating has a direct impact on the auto insurance premiums that you pay.
 Lower premiums mean extra cash to pay off debts faster.